-2020 Changes
+2021 Changes

-Update: Line 1 of Form IT-40 assumes conformity with the Internal Revenue Code for federal changes adopted after Jan.
-1, 2020.
-If the 2021 Indiana General Assembly does not conform to the most current changes to the Internal Revenue Code, you may have to amend your tax return at a later date to reflect any differences between Indiana and federal law.
-You may wish to periodically check the department's homepage at www.in.gov/dor for updates.
+Update: Line 1 of Form IT-40 assumes conformity with the Internal Revenue Code of 1986, as amended and in effect on March 31, 2021.
+If the 2022 Indiana General Assembly does not conform to the most current changes to the Internal Revenue Code, you may have to amend your tax return at a later date to reflect any differences between Indiana and federal law.
+You may wish to periodically check DOR's homepage at www.in.gov/dor for updates.